Operated by volunteers. Not officially endorsed or supported. Join us!

-Check critical LinkedIn account settings: so that you receive job leads and requests to connect, have a little privacy, and don't drown in emails.
+Check critical LinkedIn account settings ...so that you receive job leads and requests to connect but have reasonable privacy.

 - Google yourself -- with your name in quotation marks -- to be sure you don't have a forgotten public LinkedIn account connected to former email address.
 If you have a common name, include "HP" as one of the Google search terms.
 Repeat the search with each employer you have ever had.
 Repeat if you have worked under another name.
 If you find a duplicate account, you can get it deleted or merged.
-An inactive account will stay on the system until you delete it.
+An inactive account will stay on the system -- causing confusion and making you look careless -- until you delete it.

 - If you don't already have an account, setting up a free account is easy -- and requires only name and email address to get started.
 Just keep skipping the steps pushing you to provide more information -- you can finish your profile later.
 To create a new account, start at the LinkedIn homepage.

 - You can have multiple email addresses on your LinkedIn account.
 LinkedIn sends job leads, requests to connect, and some Group emails to your primary address.
 For most people, the primary address should be a personal email address.
 This ensures that you maintain control of your account through changes in employment, provides privacy, and avoids important emails being inadvertently discarded by a company firewall.
 In addition to your current work address, you can include former personal and work addresses on your account as secondary addresses -- so that LinkedIn members who know you by another address will be able to connect with you.
 Change LinkedIn email address

 - LinkedIn will regularly nag you to "see who you already know."
 This

 is an attempt to gain access to your entire email address book.

 that LinkedIn will send several emails to every person or company you

 have ever sent an email to: church distribution list, city streetlight

 repair, former spouse, etc. -- all designed to look like personal notes